ruckhaus/ruckhaus.github.io/README.txt

 =========================================================

 1/29/2014 9:55 PM
-Time spent: ~3.5 hours mostly on CSS
+Time spent: ~3.5 hours mostly on CSS, some redirect page

 1/31/2014 12:26 AM
 Time spent: 1.5 hours on resume content and CSS